 Jackman And His Brother Wanted To Be In Guinness Book of World Records

 When they were kids, they figured the best way to get in was to play badminton for over 50 hours straight.
 They failed at their goal when Jackman fell asleep.
-Before they came up with the idea, the record the youngster had set his sights on as a 10-year-old was the most coins snatched off his elbow.
+Before they came up with the idea, the record he hoped to break was “the most coins snatched off his elbow.”

-That proved to be a lot more difficult than he and his brother first thought.
+That was surprisingly harder than he initially thought, and he did not break the record.
 Right after telling the story, Craig Glenday, Editor-In-Chief of Guinness World Records, presented him with his award.